top of page

 I'M TOLD THAT I NEED MY TEETH CLEANED EVERY 3 MONTHS, BUT MY INSURANCE WILL ONLY PAY FOR 2 PER YEAR.

 Your plan is simply a contract of benefits negotiated by your employer and your insurance company for all employees.
 Many plans only cover two hygiene visits per year regardless of what your health necessitates.
-Think of your plan as "assistance" not "insurance".

 REAL WORLD EXAMPLES